-Department staff has been developing the Fiscal Year (FY) 2014-2016 budget over the Information: 415.558.6377 past few weeks.
+Department staff has been developing the Fiscal Year (FY) 2014-2016 budget over the past few weeks.
 This memo outlines recent case and building permit volume trends in the current fiscal year, the draft revenue and expenditure budget for FY14-15 and FY15-16 including a discussion of revenue assumptions and other expenditure changes, grants budget, capital requests, a fee elimination proposal, and the upcoming budget calendar items.
-The department respectfully requests that the Planning Commission approves of the FY14-16 budget.
 Please let us know if you would like any additional information by contacting Keith DeMartini at 575-9118 or Keith.DeMartini@sfgov.org.